scholarships for military children, spouses, and veterans

 The Hope for the Warriors Spouse/Caregiver scholarship was created to provide varying amounts to military spouses and caregivers for their strength and resolve despite adversity.

 The financial assistance for continuing education is supported at accredited U.S. institutions.
-There are a number of different scholarships offered under the Warriors Spouse/Caregiver program including the New Beginnings Scholarship, Restoring Family Scholarship, Restoring Hope Scholarship and Honorary Scholarship.
+There are a number of different scholarships offered under the Warriors Spouse/Caregiver program including the New Beginnings Scholarship, Restoring Family Scholarship, Restoring Hope Scholarship, and Honorary Scholarship.

-Related Article: 10 Benefits Of Being A Military Wife (and 5 Not-so good things)
+Related Article: 10 Benefits Of Being A Military Wife (and 5 Not-so-good things)

-How to apply: In order to get considered for the scholarship opportunities please submit an online application.
+How to apply: In order to be considered for the scholarship opportunities please submit an online application.
 You will also need to include an original essay that discusses academic achievement and personal goals, along with a two-page questionnaire.

 Two letters of recommendation are also required.
 The deadline to apply is April 1.